-The blended cement production impacts estimated by the LCA represent cement produced in the US in 2019.
+The masonry cement production impacts estimated by the LCA represent cement produced in the US in 2019.
 Foreground data and assumptions reflect equipment, processes, and market conditions for this year.
 Background processes, such as some raw material operations and electricity generation (see below), are characterized by data that represent US processes where information is available.
 In cases where US-specific information is not available, the best available alternative information is used.
-Additional details describing the background data are provided in the LCA model and LCA database report of the N.A. version of GCCA Industry EPD Tool for cement and concrete [5].
-Foreground data were collected for limestone quarrying, clinker production and Portland cement manufacture.
-These data are summarized in the Portland Cement Association Life Cycle Inventory Summary Report, February 2021 [3].
+Additional details describing the background data are provided in the LCA model and LCA database reports of the N.A. version of GCCA Industry Tool for EPDs of cement and concrete [5].
+Foreground gate-to-gate data were collected for limestone quarrying, clinker production and masonry cement manufacture.
+These data are summarized in the report Portland Cement Association Life Cycle Inventory Summary Report, February 2021 [3].